verrazzano/examples/todo-list/README.md

 ```

 Using the Oracle WebLogic Server Configuration Wizard, create a new domain called `tododomain`.
 Add the password for the administrative
-user, and accept the defaults for everything else to create a simple domain with a single Administration Server.
+user and accept the defaults for everything else to create a simple domain with a single Administration Server.

 ```shell script
 $ORACLE_HOME/oracle_common/common/bin/config.sh